BernieO/ncupgrade/README.md

 - local Nextcloud installation
 - packages `curl`, `sudo` and `gnupg`
+- the script needs to be run with root privileges or as webserver user (in this case the webserver obviously can't be stopped during upgrade)
 - if you want to stop the webserver during upgrade process (like recommended in the documentation), notice:
 -- the script needs then to be run with root privilege
 -- the script uses a `systemctl` call to stop and start the webserver